xllora/Crochet/readme.txt

 Crochet is a light weight web framework oriented to rapid prototyping of REST API.
-If you are looking for a Rails like framework written in Scala, please take a look at Lift (http://liftweb.net/).
+If you are looking for a Rails like framework written in Scala, please take a look at Lift at http://liftweb.net/.

 Crochet targets to help quickly prototype REST APIs relying on the flexibility of the Scala language.
 The initial ideas for Crochet were inspired after